 The carbon cycle in D&B is expressed as a series of six equations describing the dynamics of six carbon pools.
-Other than the original DALEC model, D&B employs an hourly time step for allocation, the same as the time step used by the photosynthesis module.
-There are four live C pools, for foliage (fol), wood (wd) and fine roots (fr), a labile (lab) pool which supports foliage expansion, and two dead organic matter pools, namely litter (lit) and soil organic matter (SOM).
+D&B employs an hourly time step for allocation, the same as the time step used by the photosynthesis module.
+There are three structural live C pools, for foliage (fol), wood (wd), and fine roots (fr), and a labile (lab) pool which supports seasonal foliage expansion.
+There are two dead organic matter pools, namely litter (lit) and soil organic matter (SOM).
 The state equations describe the change over time in pool sizes on the basis of C fluxes in and out.
-Carbon inputs all derive originally from NPP.
-NPP is allocated to each of the four live biomass pools based on fixed fractions.
+NPP is the output from the photosynthesis module into the C allocation and cycling module.
+NPP is then allocated to each of the four live biomass pools based on parametrisable fixed fractions.

-The labile C pool in D&B represents the stored C used to initiate accelerated leaf development at the start of the growing season (Section B.3.1).
+The labile C pool in D&B represents the stored C used to initiate accelerated leaf development at the start of the growing season (Section B.4.1).
 The phenology scheme parameterises timing of local bud burst via allocation to leaves from the labile pool based on calibrated climate sensitivity.

-Leaf development thus depends on the allocation of labile carbon, replenished from NPP, to the leaf carbon pool in addition to direct allocation from NPP.
-The leaf area index is determined by the conversion of leaf carbon pool size to leaf area by way of fixed values of leaf mass per area.
+Leaf development is thus dependent on 1) the allocation of labile carbon, replenished from NPP, to the leaf carbon pool and 2) additional direct allocation from NPP.
+The leaf area index is determined by the conversion of leaf carbon pool size to leaf area using a parameterisable estimate of the leaf mass per area.

-The fine root (fr) and wood pools (wd) are determined by first-order differential equations, using a decay constant combined with an fractional input, again from NPP (Section B.3.2).
+The fine root (fr) and wood pools (wd) are determined by first-order differential equations, using a decay constant combined with an fractional input, again from NPP (Section B.4.2).
 Thus, a fraction of the fine root pool replenishes the litter pool, added by strongly periodic inputs linked to leaf senescence, while wood directly feeds SOM.
-The litter pool decays either to CO2 via heterotrophic respiration, or is transferred to the SOM pool.
-Mineralisation of both SOM and litter C pools by heterotrophic respiration thus results in further CO2 fluxes.
+The litter pool decays either to CO_2 via heterotrophic respiration, or is transferred to the SOM pool.
+Mineralisation of both SOM and litter C pools by heterotrophic respiration thus results in further CO_2 fluxes.
 Total ecosystem respiration (TER) is determined by the sum of autotrophic growth and maintenance respiration, and mineralisation of dead organic matter (lit or som), creating a flux of heterotrophic respiration.
-Following the procedure used for DALEC, the prior parameters of the Carbon Allocation and Cycling are set through a regional-scale calibration procedure, as described in Section B.3.3.
+Following the procedure used for DALEC, the prior parameters of the Carbon Allocation and Cycling are set through a regional-scale calibration procedure, as described in Section B.4.3.